 Over the past ten years, Rawi supported 98 emerging screenwriters.
 Completed projects by Rawi’s alumni include: Pomegranates and Myrrh by Najwa Najjar, Amreeka by Cherien Dabis, Son of Babylon by Mohamed Al Daradji, The Fifth String by Selma Bargach, My Brother The Devil by Sally El Hosaini, Detroit Unleaded by Rola Nashef, Wadjda by Haifaa Al-Mansour and I am Nojoom, Age 10, Divorced by Khadija Al-Salami, 3000 NIGHTS by Mai Masri, UNTIL THE END OF TIME by Yasmine Chouikh and TRAMONTANE by Vatche Boulghourijian.

 Learn about other participants by visiting the complete list of Rawi Mentors & Participants.

-Each year, at the beginning of autumn, fellows and advisors work intensively for five days on their feature narrative screenplays.
+Each year, fellows and advisors work intensively for five days on their feature narrative screenplays.
 Each fellow will have several one-on-one story sessions with the lab's creative advisers.
 The advisers’ guidance ranges from improving the fellow's technique as a screenwriter, to life lessons and practical suggestions to be explored in their next draft.
 Emphasis is placed on each fellow's individual voice and story.